KygoSkyrus/skychat/NOTES.md

 - msg delete option for both parties if the msg was sent in between a specific hour
 - when sqwitcinh between users or interfaces in chat body,, add animation like slide in up down when iterface is changed

+## Components
+- # ChatBox
+   - in chatbox there is everything that happens inside the chatbox,, (sending and retrieving msgs)
+   - for retrieving and handling realtime msgs update there are two functions in useEffct, "retrieveTexts" is used to get the msgs when the chat is openend, and "realtimeListener" is used for realtime chats update,,
+   - also this realtimeListener could have been avoided as we could have used onsnapshot instead of getDocs() in retrieveTexts

 # Workflow Architecture